Ensembl/gti-genesearch/search/search.md

 Key classes of used by this implementation include:
 * `org.ensembl.genesearch.impl.ESSearchBuilder` - code to transform a `Query` object into a `SearchBuilder`.
 This includes support for ranges, nested queries etc.
 * `org.ensembl.genesearch.output.ResultRemodeller` - flatten a Map to the desired level using a specified path e.g. transcripts, transcripts.translations etc.

+# Join-aware implementation

+Although the majority of queries will be against the gene store, there are scenarios where the user wants objects from another search implementation to be returned.
+For example, one might want to search for kinase genes on chromosome 1 and then find variants associated with those genes.
+To support this, a join mechanism is implemented by `org.ensembl.genesearch.impl.JoinAwareSearch`.
+This is an abstract class which supports using the results from 1 query to build a second query as follows:
+1. Client code invokes `query` or `fetch` and supplies a main "from" query, target fields and a target type (specified as an instance of `org.ensembl.genesearch.impl.SearchType`)
+2. A search is executed using the first query against the main search (specified in `getDefaultType`), with fields specific to the target type (e.g. homologues.stable_id) specified in `getFromJoinFields`)
+3. The output of the first search is used to generate a second query (e.g. homologues.stable_id is used to generate an id search) - specified in `getToJoinField`
+4. The target type is used to determine which secondary search to use, using `org.ensembl.genesearch.impl.SearchProvider` (a class allowing search instances to be registered aginst given types)
+5. The second search is then executed against the secondary search (e.g. IDs vs gene search) using any provided fields, facets, sort, limit etc.

+Optionally, a target query can be provided which allows the target query to be further refined e.g. consequence type.
+This is added to the second search.

+For targets which do not require a join (specified in `isPassThrough`) or methods which do not accept a target, a straight pass through is used.

+A concrete implementation is `org.ensembl.genesearch.impl.GeneSearch` which supports homologue querying using `ESSearch`.
+This implements:
+* `getDefaultType` - specifies `genes`
+* `getFromJoinFields` - species `homologue.stable_id`
+* `getToJoinField` - specifies `id`
+* `isPassThrough` - returns true for `genes`, `transcripts` or `translations`

+Subsequent development will implement this approach for variants and sequences.

 # Copyright and Licensing
 Copyright 1999-2016 EMBL-European Bioinformatics Institute